Agent Governance

 • Agent session — one governed trajectory

-• Agent step — one model/tool/retrieval/decision boundary
+• Agent step — one model, tool, retrieval, approval, or decision boundary

 • Tool policy — allow, warn, reject, or require approval